young917/MiDaS/ReadMe.md

 # MiDaS: Representative Sampling from Real-world Hypergraphs

 <img src="correction/correction.jpg" width="900"/>
-Corrections can be found in the below "Correction" section and "correction/" directory.
+Corrections can be found in the below [Correction section](##Correction) and "correction/" directory.

 - - -